Overview

 Data description

 • Video index: The dataset contains videos of participants who answer 2 generic questions and 4 personality questions.
-For each personality question, there is a corresponding personality trait rated by psychologists.
+For each personality question, there is a corresponding personality trait rated by themselves.
 The filename of the video is organized as:

 "participant id_quesition index_question type"